Giants to Retain Defensive Coordinator Patrick Graham

 “Certainly, we hope that he has an opportunity to become a head coach.
 I think that’s everybody’s dream, but selfishly I would love for him to be here.”

-Daboll will apparently get his wish, as per the NFL Network, Graham, who was a finalist for the head coaching vacancy in Minnesota, was not selected for his first NFL head coaching job.
+Graham, who was a finalist for the head coaching vacancy in Minnesota, was not selected for his first NFL head coaching job.
+And unless Graham emerges as a head coaching candidate for any of the remaining vacancies in New Orleans, Houston, and Jacksonville, Daboll may get his wish.

 Joe Schoen, the Giants new general manager, also expressed hope that Graham will return for a third season as defensive coordinator, added that he was impressed by the 43-year-old Graham when he interviewed for the team's head coaching vacancy.